oschmid/jkoppelwebcourse/6-FutureProofingCode.md

 #### Bonus

-1. Since it has a version field new fields can be added without breaking forward-compatibility.
+1. The version field makes it more open.
+New fields can be added without breaking forward-compatibility.
 However fields can't be removed or changed to different types.
-TODO
 1. If individual paths need versions, the whole property probably needs versions.